 - >: Start a continuous grab of data.
-Detector must be initialized. - It : Start a single grab (snap).
-Strongly advised for the first time data is acquired after initialization. - 🛃: Save current data - 🛃: Do a new snap and then save the data - Description: Even with the save button - A Display or hide initialization and background settings - A Display or hide hardware/software advanced settings - quit the application - e open the log in a text editor - EED reflecting the data grabbed status (green when data has been taken)
+Detector must be initialized. - D: Start a single grab (snap).
+Strongly advised for the first time data is acquired after initialization. - II: Save current data - Do a new snap and then save the data - D: Load data previously saved with the save button - S: Display or hide initialization and background settings - \textstyle \textstyle \textsty - · Quit the application - open the log in a text editor - LED reflecting the data grabbed status (green when data has been taken)